Lxmune/turnstile-renewed/README.md

-<h2>🚫 Since I don't have a lot of time to dedicate to the plugin (+ loss of interest into the game), I will have to put an halt to the development plugin.</h2>
+<h2>🚫 Since I don't have a lot of time to dedicate to the plugin (+ loss of interest into the game), I will have to put an halt to the development plugin.
+Feel free to fork the plugin, I would be pleased to see new developments.
+Thank you for your continued support.</h2>